top of page

-March 23, 2023 - Resolution of the Board of Trustees of the University of North Carolina at Chapel Hill Supprting Section 300.5.1 of the
+March 23, 2023 - Resolution of the Board of Trustees of the University of North Carolina at Chapel Hill Supporting Section 300.5.1 of the

 UNC Policy Manual